april-ding/april-ding/README.md

 - 👋 Hi, I'm April Ding
 - 👀 I came from a design background
-- 🍕 Nowadays I work in tech as a Fullstack Developer.
+- 🍕 Nowadays I work in tech as a Frontend Developer.

 See the fun work at https://aprilding.com